RaySxySun/RaySxySun.github.io/_posts/2016-08-02-Effective-Java3.md

                             return INSTANCE;
                         }

-- [The Best]As of release 1.5, make an enum type with one element to implement singletons (even in the face of sophisticated serialization or reflection attacks.)
+- [The Best]As of release 1.5, **a single-element enum type is the best way to implement a singleton.** (even in the face of sophisticated serialization or reflection attacks.)
     - [+] more concise
     - [+] provides the serialization machinery for free
     - [+] provides an ironclad guarantee against multiple instantiation,